kaouthar566/end-to-end-Ml-project/README.md

 ● CLNO: Number of existing credit lines

 ● DEBTINC: Debt-to-income ratio (all monthly debt payments divided by gross monthly income.
 This number is one of the ways lenders measure a borrower’s ability to manage the monthly payments to repay the money they plan to borrow)
+## Installation & Setup
+Prerequisites
+Python 3.8+
+pip

+Install Dependencies
+pip install -r requirements.txt

+##Deployment (Streamlit App)

+streamlit run app/streamlit_app.py
+## Final result
+Final results
+To solve this project I built 3 machine learning models: logistic regression, decision tree and random forest (baseline and tuned versions).
+The best performance was obtained by the tuned decision tree model:

+Maximum recall (75.91%) - catching as many positive cases as possible This is crucial in scenarios like , fraud detection where missing a positive case is more costly than a false alarm